We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 Things are getting bad here in the United States as well.

-Hardest hit apparently are American students.
+Hardest hit, apparently, are American students.

 Get this.

-They are struggling to make ends meet.
+At Harvard, the richest university in the country, they are struggling to make ends meet.

 At Harvard, in the student cafeterias, they have stopped serving whole grain pasta and cherry tomatoes.